vknell/utd-automation/docs/01-cloud-discovery/2-terraform-discovery/terraform-disc.rst

 7. You need to modify the deploy_panw.tf file with a Terminal or text editor.

-For both AWS and Microsoft Azure, the licensing options are bring your own license (BYOL) and pay as you go/consumption-based (PAYG) subscriptions.
+For both AWS, the licensing options are bring your own license (BYOL) and pay as you go/consumption-based (PAYG) subscriptions.

-    BYOL: Any one of the VM-Series models, along with the associated Subscriptions and Support, are purchased via normal Palo Alto Networks channels and then deployed through your AWS or Azure management console.
+    - BYOL: Any one of the VM-Series models, along with the associated Subscriptions and Support, are purchased via normal Palo Alto Networks channels and then deployed through your AWS or Azure management console.
-    PAYG: Purchase the VM-Series and select Subscriptions and Premium Support as an hourly subscription bundle from the AWS Marketplace.
+    - PAYG: Purchase the VM-Series and select Subscriptions and Premium Support as an hourly subscription bundle from the AWS Marketplace.
         Bundle 1 contents: VM-300 firewall license, Threat Prevention Subscription (inclusive of IPS, AV, Malware prevention) and Premium Support.
         Bundle 2 contents: VM-300 firewall license, Threat Prevention (inclusive of IPS, AV, Malware prevention), WildFire™ threat intelligence service, URL Filtering, GlobalProtect Subscriptions and Premium Support.